Nextiva / Blog / VoIP

 6. 8×8

-Best cloud-based IVR system
+Best for: Cloud-based IVR

-Screenshot of 8x8's IVR system.
+Screenshot of 8x8

 8×8 provides contact center software with an intelligent IVR system and self-service options.
 The platform uses conversational AI technology to handle routine customer inquiries and offers customizable self-service resources to help with call routing decisions.

-8×8’s contact center includes reporting and analytics tools for insights into the customer journey and IVR system performance.
+8×8’s contact center includes reporting and analytics for insights into the customer journey and IVR system performance.
 It also offers scripting tools for administrative tasks and allows manual adjustments to caller options without involving IT.

 Features